 The silver age of golden coin

-After the Romans arrived in the northwest of Europe they introduced the money economy.
+After the Romans arrived in the northwest of Europe at the beginning of the era, they introduced the money economy.
 Coinage was regulated, meaning coins had a certain appearance and were mainly made of solid gold.

 In the Netherlands in total 1.100 golden solidi and tremisses have been found, of which 100 pieces at the Walcheren Island (Domburg) in the province Zeeland.

 In the third and fourth centuries, the Roman Empire started to crumble.
-According to Gildas’ Ruin of Britain written in the sixth century, the retreat of the Romans from Britain went with much bloodshed.
+According to Gildas’ On the Ruin and Conquest of Britain, written in the sixth century, the retreat of the Romans from Britain went with much bloodshed.
 Gildas: “Fragments of corpses, covered with a purple crust of congealed blood, looked as though they had been mixed up in some dreadful wine-press.”
-It was around 400 the Romans had left Britain.
+It was in the year 410 that the Romans left Britain.
 Although Roman silver and low-value bronze coins continued to circulate in Britain in the fifth and sixth centuries, their volume and role in commerce changed.
 On the other side of the North Sea, the Limes Germanicus along the lower parts of the river Rhine were abandoned already in the third century, and around the year 300 most of the castella ‘fortresses’ in the Netherlands had been given up by the Romans.
 Around 400, all presence of the Romans had disappeared from the Netherlands.
 With the total fall of the Western Roman Empire at the end of the fourth century, trade and cities shrunk, and the money economy, especially north of the river Seine, collapsed.
 Barter being again the primary means of local trade from then on.
-One relativisation, though, the agricultural economy and goods were and stayed mostly un-monetized, before, during and after the Roman presence.
+One relativisation, though.
+Agricultural economy and goods were and stayed mostly un-monetized, before, during and after the Roman presence.

-Interestingly, early-seventh-century monetarius ‘mint master’ Madelinus moved from a town with religious prestige, where the fourth-century bishop Saint Servatius was buried, namely the town of Maastricht in the south of present-day the Netherlands, to the commercial hub of Dorestat (also written as Dorestad, Dorestate or Dorestado).
+Interestingly, early-seventh-century monetarius ‘mint master’ Madelinus moved from a town with religious prestige, where the fourth-century bishop Saint Servatius was buried, namely the town of Maastricht in the south of present-day the Netherlands, to the commercial hub of Dorestat, also written as Dorestad, Dorestate or Dorestado.
 Indicating the growing importance of this buzzing trading town in the lower river Rhine area at the former spot of the former Roman castellum Levafanum.
 On its way to become the biggest emporium of Europe even.
-Remarkable, whilst during the decennia before the mint of Maastricht had set the example for coinage in the region, a coin (confusingly) called Dronrijp-type by archaeologists.
-Dronrijp being a small terp village in province Friesland in the north of the Netherlands.
+Read our post The Batwing Doors of Northwest Europe for more about the history of Dorestat.
+Remarkable, whilst during the decennia before the mint of Maastricht had set the example for coinage in the region.
+A coin, confusingly, called Dronrijp-type by archaeologists.
+Dronrijp being a small terp village in province Friesland.
 In his new town, from mid-seventh century, master Madelinus struck coins with the text DORESTATI FIT meaning something like ‘made in Dorestat’, and similar to today’s ‘made in China’.
 And, his coin was what we would call today a strong brand.
-During his life Madelinus’ coins were being copied abundantly but actually were not made in Dorestat.
+During his life, Madelinus’ coins were being copied abundantly but actually were not made in Dorestat.